 Keegan Brooks

-I’m an eighteen year-old college student with a passion for learning new things and having a positive impact on the world.
+I’m a college student with a passion for learning new things and having a positive impact on the world.

 What other people have said about my work: